 It’s no secret that we here at TenEighty simply adore Carrie.
 We’ve been fans of hers since her early covers on YouTube and have been along for the ride as she’s made the jump into the West End, become a bestselling author, and amassed a kind and ever-growing audience of Hopefuls.
 Considering how much she’s accomplished, we thought it was about time we dedicate an article to her.

 So there they are: our eight favourite Carrie Hope Fletcher moments!

 All I Know Now

 We’re kicking off our list with Carrie’s first ever foray into the world of being an author: All I Know Now.
-The book, based off her blog of the same name, offers readers stories and advice from Carrie’s own experiences growing up.
-Not only did it reach the bestsellers list, but it was also the gateway into Carrie catching the writer’s bug!
-Since All I Know Now‘s release, she’s also published On The Other Side and All That She Can See, with her third novel set for release in 2018!
+The book, based on her blog of the same name, offers readers stories and advice from Carrie’s own experiences growing up.
+Not only did it reach the bestsellers list, but it was also the gateway into Carrie catching the writing bug – since All I Know Now was released, she’s also published On The Other Side and All That She Can See, with her third novel set for release in 2018!

 Her role as Éponine in Les Misérables

-Those of you who are avid viewers of Carrie’s know that Les Miserables‘ Éponine has always been her dream role.
-She played a younger version of the character when she was a child and had always hoped to one day play her all grown up.
-Well, in 2013, her dream became a reality when it was announced she’d be taking on the role in the West End’s production of the musical!
+Those of you who are avid viewers of Carrie’s know that Éponine from Les Misérables has always been her dream role.
+She played a younger version of the character when she was a child and had always hoped to one day play her as an adult.
+Well, in 2013, her dream became a reality when it was announced she’d be taking on the role in the West End production of the musical!
 We were incredibly proud of her for achieving this goal – she was definitely the perfect fit for Éponine.